mo7amedaliEbaid/dart-flutter-interview-questions-preparation/README.md

 ```

 ### 35- listview, listview.builder?
+- The ListView constructor requires us to create all items at once.
+This is good when list items are less and all will be seen on the screen, but if not then for long list items its not the good practice.
+- the ListView.Builder constructor will create items as they are scrolled onto the screen like on-demand.
+This is the best practice for development for List widget where items will only render only when items are going seen on the screen.
 ### 36- AssetImage, Image.asset?
 ### 37- What Does WidgetsFlutterBinding.ensureInitialized() do ?
 - The WidgetFlutterBinding is used to interact with the Flutter engine.